 Use the deactivate config command to gracefully terminate replication for an active configuration.
-This command stops all Capture activity for the configuration, posts all data currently in the queues, and removes the associated SharePlex processes and queues.
+This command stops all Capture activity for the configuration, posts all data currently in the queues, removes the associated SharePlex processes and queues, and drops replication slots (physical/logical).